 Communication is key

-You may be separating physically, but you will continue to communicate, maybe even more than when you were living together, and especially if you have children.
-It is in your interest to learn how to speak to each other respectfully so that your conversations are constructive and solution-oriented.
 If you are finding this difficult, bring in professional resources—a mediator, or a counselor.
 They can help you find the words to move the dialogue forward so that both of you have a sense of being heard and understood.
 You are both hurting, and it may be tempting to use your words to hurt your husband.
-It may even make you feel better in the short-term, but it won’t get you want you want and need.
-So learning how to speak to each other without fighting will be key in moving through this difficult passage.
+It may even make you feel better in the short-term, but it won’t get you what you want and need.

 Envision your future